 The exact timing of the seasonal fluctuations in river discharge varies from region to region and even from year to year within regions.
 Although it has a foundation in hydrology, October 1st is an arbitrary date selected by the U.S. Geological Survey (USGS) to standardize the reporting of water statistics in their publications.
 The USGS operates a nationwide system of instruments to monitor discharge in rivers and issues comprehensive reports on the use of water resources in the U.S., among other reports on water availability, water quality, etc..
 Beyond its utility in reporting, the water year is also a valuable concept utilized in water resource management applications, such as drought forecasting and computer simulations of watershed processes.

-Story, photo, and illustrations by Gary Henry, Stream Restoration Associate.
+Story, photo, and illustrations by Gary Henry, Stream Restoration Manager.
 Top photo: Jay Falls at high flow in Spring 2021.

 Sign-up for our e-newsletter to get weekly updates on the latest stories from the Ausable River Association.